rfabbri/pd-macambira/externals/frankenstein/README.txt

 authors:
 dmorelli: www.davidemorelli.it
 pland: www.davidcasal.com
-with the help of vatic
+with the help of vatic and using soundspotter code (copyright 2006 Michael Casey)

+copyright (c) 2006 Davide Morelli and David Plans Casal

 last update:
 14-10-2005